Why Gold Price Drop Shouldn’t Be a Concern For Your Portfolio

 Abdygulov’s motivation lies heavily in the country’s economic relations with Russia and China, as Kyrgyzstan depends on imports from the two to prosper.
 The country’s currency, the som, experienced its biggest decline in 2015 as Russia’s own currency plummeted and the Kremlin faced off against the West.

 Kyrgyzstan’s bullion-centric diversification policy has already brought the percentage of its gold holdings as total reserves close to that of Russia and above countries such as India and Turkey.
-Both Kyrgyzstan and Russia trail the U.S. and Germany in this regard, as the two Western nations each have over 70% of their reserves in gold.china, federal reserve, russia, trade war
+Both Kyrgyzstan and Russia trail the U.S. and Germany in this regard, as the two Western nations each have over 70% of their reserves in gold.china, Featured, federal reserve, russia, trade war